fredrikaverpil/fredrikaverpil.github.io/mkdocs/blog/posts/2023-03-29-dependabot-and-merge-queues.md

     But once you've done that, maybe let's see if we can ease the pain a bit here...

 So I'm fortunate to work at a company who owns a GitHub organization, and right now [merge queues](https://github.blog/changelog/2023-02-08-pull-request-merge-queue-public-beta/) is in beta for GitHub organizations.
-So by enabling this (in the repo settings) I can actually quite friction-free queue up all these dependabot PRs in one go[^1].
+So by enabling this (in the repo settings[^1]) I can actually quite friction-free queue up all these dependabot PRs in one go and just go do some useful stuff while the queue is chewing those pesky dependabot PRs up!

 [^1]:
     By the way, you can set up merge queues to employ a "rebase and merge" method :material-star-face:.